Financial speculation: Learn to speculate finance with amana

 |Types of speculation in the stock market|

 Today we're looking at what financial speculation means and how it applies to trading.
-You may have heard of the term “speculate to accumulate” - it is a common saying amongst traders and investors.
-It highlights that you need to take a risk with money, sometimes, to make money.
+As you may have heard the term “speculate to accumulate”.

 What is financial speculation?